Oliver Travel Trailers

 maxxair fan inspection and maintenance

-Once the screen has been removed you can clean the screen as well as the fan blades (pictured above).
-To reinstall the screen simply hold the screen in place and turn the knobs back to secure the screen.
+Once the screen has been removed, you can clean it and the fan blades (pictured above).
+To reinstall the screen, hold the screen in place and turn the knobs back to secure the screen.

 Water Pump Filter

-You should on occasion inspect the water pump filter and clean it out.
+You should occasionally inspect the water pump filter and clean it out.
 This item requires you to remove the filter to really see inside.
-How often you check this filter depends on how often you run water through the water pump.
+How often you check this filter depends on how often you run water through the pump.

 Steps to remove the filter: twist clockwise to remove